[6 MIN READ]

 Providing community for caregivers

 Sylvia knows just how hard it can be for caregivers to acknowledge the challenges inherent in their role.
+One way she is working to support loved ones is by facilitating the weekly Caregiver Support Group at Swedish Cancer Institute via Zoom.

 “People will say that they don’t need a group or to talk about their experience, but I tell them it’s not about needing something or how you’re coping with your situation,” she explains.
 “It’s about finding a community where you can talk about anything.
 It’s the opportunity to be in a very safe space where you can discuss many things, such as feelings that might be difficult to express to friends or family, like anger, sadness or guilt.”